 Homemade or purchased?
 Homemade broth is best as you control what goes into it.
 You control the sodium and skip unnecessary additives.
 And the taste is better than canned or boxed.
 Make a big batch and freeze it in smaller containers for soups, stews, and risotto.
 It's really is worth the effort.

 If you don't have time to make broth, check out the freezer section of your market for good frozen broths.
-There is one organic boxed brand that's pretty good, but it has 310mg of sodium per 1 cup.
+There are a few pretty good ones, but one has 310mg of sodium per 1 cup.
 Whatever you purchase, read the ingredient labels carefully.

 Sodium tip - If you use a broth with higher sodium, you may not need to add any salt to season.
 Taste your soup first.